Steve Fossett: Disappearance and search

 On September 7, Google Inc. helped the search for the aviator through its connections to contractors that provide satellite imagery for its Google Earth software.
-Branson said he and others were coordinating efforts with Google to see if any of the high-resolution images might include Fossett's aircraft.
+British entrepreneur Richard Branson, a friend of Fossett, said he and others were coordinating efforts with Google to see if any of the high-resolution images might include Fossett's aircraft.
 On September 8, the first of a series of new high-resolution imagery from DigitalGlobe was made available via the Amazon Mechanical Turk beta website so that users could flag potential areas of interest for searching.
 By September 11, up to 50,000 people had joined the effort, scrutinizing more than 300,000 278-square-foot (278 ft2) squares of the imagery.
 Peter Cohen of Amazon believed that by September 11, the entire search area had been covered at least once.

 Amazon's search effort was shut down the week of October 29, without any measurable success.
 Major Cynthia Ryan later said it had been more of a hindrance than a help.
 She said that persons purporting to have seen the aircraft on the Mechanical Turk or have special knowledge clogged her email during critical days of the search, and for even months afterward.
 Many of the ostensible sightings proved to be images of CAP aircraft flying search grids, or simply mistaken artifacts of old images.
 Psychics flooded the search base in Minden with predictions of where the aviator could be found.
 One man from Canada was particularly persistent with daily calls to Ryan.
 Ryan noted that every message, letter, or phone call was taken seriously, which swamped the USAF specialists assigned the task of reviewing every one of them without regard to apparent plausibility.
 In retrospect, the crowdsource effort was "not ready for prime time", according to Ryan.

 On September 12, survival experts speculated that Fossett was likely to be dead.

-On September 17, the Nevada Wing of the Civil Air Patrol said it was suspending all flights in connection with its search operations, but National Guard search flights, private search flights and ground searches continued.
+On September 17, the Nevada wing of the Civil Air Patrol said it was suspending all flights in connection with its search operations, but National Guard search flights, private search flights and ground searches continued.
 The National Transportation Safety Board (NTSB) began a preliminary investigation into the likely crash of the plane that Fossett was flying.
 The preliminary report stated that Fossett was "presumed fatally injured and the aircraft substantially damaged", but was subsequently revised to remove that assumption.
 Branson made similar public statements.

 On September 19, 2007, authorities confirmed they would stop actively looking for Fossett in the Nevada Desert, but would keep air crews on standby to fly to possible crash sites.
 On September 30, it was announced that after further analysis of radar data from the day of his disappearance, ground teams and two aircraft had resumed the search.

-On October 2, 2007, the Civil Air Patrol announced it had called off its search operation.
+On October 2, 2007, CAP announced it had called off its search operation.
 Ryan later noted that the search was the largest, most complex peacetime search for an individual in U.S. history.